2012 Audi Q7 Performance

 Acceleration and Power

-The Audi Q7 comes with a choice between two engines: a supercharged 3.0-liter V6 and a diesel-powered 3.0-liter V6.
+The Audi Q7 is available with two engines: a supercharged 3.0-liter V6 and a diesel-powered 3.0-liter V6.
 The gas-powered engine makes 280 horsepower in base models and 333 horsepower in S line models thanks to the S line’s software tweaks.
 The diesel engine makes just 225 horsepower, but puts 406 pound-feet of the torque to the ground, which makes up for the decrease in top-end power with off-the-line oomph.

-The gas-powered V6 engine with standard all-wheel drive gets 16/22 mpg city/highway, according to the EPA, while the Q7’s TDI diesel engine gets 17/25 mpg city/highway.
-Though the diesel is more fuel-efficient than the standard gas-burning engine, it would take buyers more than 19 years to make up for the TDI’s price premium in fuel savings.
+The Q7 with the gas-powered V6 engine and standard all-wheel drive gets 16/22 mpg city/highway, according to the EPA, while the Q7 TDI diesel model gets 17/25 mpg city/highway.

 - "3.0 TDI models have a lot of torque.
 They're strong from a stop and pass with ease on the highway, though there is a bit of turbo lag.” -- Consumer Guide